MalikpMorgan/SocietyOfBlackArchaeologistsTechnicalDocumentation/docs/students/domain-applications.md

 This section focuses on practical applications of technical skills in archaeological research, including database access, query writing, project management, and information collection.

+!!! info

+    This Section is not yet complete to not overwhelm the viewer of this documentation, but includes hypothetical examples for the future.

 ## Database Access and Management

 ### Open-Source Databases